anupa-jayakody/-PowerBI-Plato-s-Pizza-Analysis/README.md

 **Plato's Pizza Analysis**

-This is a comprehensive analysis done of Plato's Pizza using a Maven Analytics based dataset.
+This is a comprehensive analysis done on Plato's Pizza using a Maven Analytics based dataset.
 Tool used for this project is Microsoft PowerBI and data is read from a Excel server using Power Query.

 **Use case**
 - Visualize the key operational metrics to highlight trends and insights